cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 \textit{Azure} brand name.
 At its most basic, Azure acts as an
 \textit{infrastructure- as-a-service} (IaaS) provider.
 IaaS virtualizes hardware components, a key differentiation from other \textit{-as-a-service}
 products.
+IaaS

-IaaS ``abstract[s] the user from the details of infrastructure like physical computing resources, location, data partitioning, scaling, security, backup, etc'' [@www-wikipedia-cloud].
+> ``abstracts the user from the details of infrastructure like
+> physical computing resources, location, data partitioning, scaling,
+> security, backup, etc'' [@www-wikipedia-cloud].

 However, Azure offers a host of closely-related tool and products to enhance and improve the core product, such as raw block storage, load